QAFE$^2$: Quantum accelerated multiscale finite element analysis: Quantum parallelisation

 \subsection{Simultaneous solution of all RVEs}

-As usual in multiscale finite element analysis, in the \emph{QAFE$^2$} framework, all the RVE problems, including their material properties and discretisation, are assumed to be identical.
+To explain the basic construction of the \emph{QAFE$^2$} framework, we assume that all RVE problems, including their material properties and discretisation, are identical.
 The RVE problems differ only in terms of the prescribed macroscopic FE strain~$\ket{\overline {\gamma}}$.
 The number of RVE problems is~$M$ and their prescribed macroscopic FE strains are~$\ket{\overline{\gamma}}^{(m)}$, where~$m \in \{0, \, 1, \, \dotsc, \, M-1 \}$.

 The implementation of \emph{QAFE$^2$} follows the motivating example in the previous section.
 The quantum circuit for \emph{QAFE$^2$} for the case~$M=2$, involving two RVE problems, is depicted in Figure~\ref{fig:qafe2_2}.
-Its strong similarity to the circuit in Figure~\ref{circ:parallel_qft} of the motivating example is evident.
+Its strong similarity to the circuit in Figure~\ref{circ:parallel_qft} of the linear-algebraic motivating example is evident.
 The controlled unitaries~$U_{\text{init}}^{(m=0)}$ and~$U_{\text{init}}^{(m=1)}$ for initialisation and the unitary~$U_{\text{iter}}$ for the fixed-point iteration, are exactly the same as those used for single RVEs introduced in Section~\ref{sec:fixedPointIter}.
-Crucially, there are two unitaries for initialisation that encode the prescribed macroscopic FE strains~$\ket{\overline{ \gamma}}^{(m=0)}$ and~$\ket{\overline{ \gamma}}^{(m=1)}$, but only a single unitary for the fixed-point iteration.
+Crucially, there are two unitaries for initialisation that encode the prescribed initial strain~$\ket{\gamma}^{(s=0)}$ and the macroscopic FE strains~$\ket{\overline{ \gamma}}^{(m=0)}$ and~$\ket{\overline{ \gamma}}^{(m=1)}$, but only a single unitary for the fixed-point iteration.
 The Hadamard gate~$H$ acting on the~$\ket {m}$ register creates an equal superposition state~\mbox{$\ket m = 1/\sqrt{2} (\ket 0 + \ket 1)$}, and the unitaries for initialisation are conditioned either on~$\ket m = \ket 0$ or~$\ket m = \ket 1$.
 Intuitively, the quantum state is partitioned into two orthogonal subspaces: the first RVE problem with~$m=0$ is assigned to the subspace with~$\ket m = \ket 0$, and the second RVE problem with~$m=1$ is assigned to the subspace with~$\ket m = \ket 1$.
 Owing to quantum entanglement, a single instance of the fixed-point iteration unitary~$U_{\text{iter}}$ is sufficient to implement the fixed-point iteration in both subspaces.